hujuc/TQS-Labs/README.md

-# TQS_113889 – Software Testing and Quality
+# TQS_Labs – Software Testing and Quality

 This repository contains the work developed for the Software Testing and Quality (TQS) course at the University of Aveiro.